NaitLee/Cat-Printer/development.md

   - Just builds using the current repo state
   - **Doesn't** work out-of-the-box.
 Again, please wait for me to summarize the hacks...
 - `build-android/3-formal-build.sh` - The "formal" build script:
-  - Unlike the dev version, this needs a pre-built "bare" edition zip, and should be passed a version id (like `0.1.0`)
+  - Unlike the dev version, this takes files from a "bare" edition zip
   - Also unlike dev, this doesn't enforce the custom blacklist, since "bare" is already minimal
   - Now it builds a "release" version.
 In order to be installed on Android, you need to sign it.
 Know more on Internet